daftengineer/daftengineer.github.io/_posts/2023-02-06-data-pipeline.md

 ---
-title: A data ingestion pipeline to take in data from API source of simulated wind farm to timescaleDB
+title: A Data Ingestion Pipeline to Take in Data from API Source of Simulated Wind Farm to TimescaleDB
 tags: rabitmq timescaledb go python fastapi pydantic
 ---